15 Best Campgrounds in Montana

 Read More: Best Hiking Trails in Glacier National Park

 Alongside access to the surrounding Flathead Valley, Big Arm is also a popular jumping-off point for Wild Horse Island.
-Only accessible by boat, this 2,000-plus acre state park unit in the middle of the lake is still inhabited by wild horses.
-Wild Horse Island is day-use only with no camping available.
+This 2,000-plus acre state park unit in the middle of the lake is still inhabited by wild horses and only accessible by boat.
+Wild Horse Island is day-use only, with no camping available.

 Other popular campground units of Flathead Lake State Park include Finley Point State Park and Wayfarers Campgrounds.